pyroscope/pyrocore/docs/howto.rst

 .. _host-move:

-Host Migration of Data Folders
+Host Migration of Data & State
 ------------------------------

-If you want to move items and their data to another host, there are endless ways for that, with different grades of difficulty and how much state is carried over.
+If you want to move items and their data to another host, there are endless ways to do that, with different grades of difficulty and how much state is carried over.

-The way described here allows you to move items per directory they are stored in.
+The way described here allows you to move items per directory they are stored in, which fits nicely with typical hierarchies created by completion moving.

-This way you can split the existing data if you need to, or just move a subset.
+In consequence, you can split the existing data if you need to, or just move a subset.
 If you vary the commands, you can adapt this to your needs, e.g. move all items at once.

 .. important::